Avroke/Brovan/CONTRIBUTING.md

 Clear bug reports make it much easier to fix problems quickly.

+## Some stuff to work on

+You can look at <a href="https://github.com/AdvDebug/Brovan/blob/main/IDEAS.md">IDEAS.md</a> as a start, containing some ideas that came on the top of my head. but improvements can be made anywhere, as the project still has a lot to be worked on.

 ## Need help?

 If something is unclear, open an issue for the project.
 It is fine to ask questions before making a pull request. you can also contact me on discord if you want to ask privately.